 A majority of the shares present in person or by proxy and entitled to vote at the meeting must be voted for each proposal in order for it to pass.
-A properly executed proxy marked "Abstain" with respect to a matter will not be voted, but will be counted for purposes of determining whether there is a quorum.
-Accordingly, an abstention will have the effect of a negative vote.
 However, all of the stockholder proposals are recommendations to the Board of Directors.
 They are not binding and do not take effect automatically, even if they receive the votes of holders of a majority of the shares present and entitled to vote at the meeting.